 Pre-Conception: Human Immunodeficiency Virus (HIV)

-Testing for Human Immunodeficiency Virus (HIV) infection has become routine prenatal care in the United States.
-Some states even require that all pregnant women or their newborns be tested.
-Treatment begun during pregnancy can prevent the disease in the child and improve the mother’s health as well.
+Testing for human immunodeficiency virus (HIV) infection has become routine prenatal care in the United States.
+Some states even require that all pregnant women and/or their newborns be tested.
+Treatment begun during pregnancy can prevent the disease in the child and improve the mother's health as well.
 Even so, not all women receive routine prenatal care or are offered the test during pregnancy, acknowledges the U.S. Centers for Disease Control and Prevention (CDC), and some women do not agree to have the test.
 Ideally, the woman will have the blood test as part of her pre-conception care or early in the pregnancy.
 This best protects the mother and baby.

 - Screening the mother: All pregnant women in the United States should be counseled about HIV early in their pregnancy and receive voluntary HIV testing to protect the child’s health.
 This is the recommendation of many groups, including the U.S. Public Health Service, American Academy of Pediatrics, American College of Obstetricians and Gynecologists, and U.S. Preventive Services Task Force.
 Repeating the test in the third trimester is of value to those at high risk for HIV infection.

-- Screening the baby: In the United States, if the mother’s HIV status is not determined before or during pregnancy or during labor and delivery, health care providers recommend that the newborn be given an HIV test within 24 hours of the birth (in a few states, this is a requirement; see Newborn Screening).
+- Screening the baby: In the United States, if the mother’s HIV status is not determined before or during pregnancy or during labor and delivery, healthcare practitioners recommend that the newborn be given an HIV test within 24 hours of the birth (in a few states, this is a requirement; see Newborn Screening).
 Treatment begun within 48 hours of birth helps prevent a baby who was exposed to the virus from becoming infected.

 A negative test for the antibody to HIV may mean that there is no infection or that a sufficient amount of the antibody has not yet been produced to be detected.
 If a woman participates in high-risk activities that may transmit HIV, such as unprotected sexual contact or intravenous drug use, she should be retested one or more additional times during the pregnancy.